Brom95/duckllm/Readme.md

 App has several keys:

 - `-m` string Model to use [gpt-4o-mini, mistralai/Mixtral-8x7B-Instruct-v0.1, meta-llama/Meta-Llama-3.1-70B-Instruct-Turbo, claude-3-haiku-20240307] (default "gpt-4o-mini")
-- `-r` render output as markdown.
+- `-r` render output as markdown (or highlight code in non interactive `-c` mode).
 Output is more beautiful but without streaming.
-Usually useless in case of copy/past.
+In interactive mode usually useless in case of copy/past.
 - `-q` query to send in non interactive mode.
 Can be useful for quick info during terminal session.
 - `-c` try provide  only code in non interactive mode.
 Useful to pipe output in file.